 A number of short-snouted seahorses (Hippocampus hippocampus) have recently been discovered in the Thames during routine ZSL conservation surveys.

 ZSL didn’t announce the findings publicly when they occurred because the creatures were not protected by the Act.
 Usually found in shallow muddy waters, estuaries or seagrass beds, their presence in the Thames estuary is another good sign that the water quality of the river is improving - but any disturbance to their habitats could be disastrous.

 Conservationists are relieved that the animals now have the full protection of the law and hope that announcing their previously hush-hush existence in the Thames will remind people how important it is to maintain the cleanliness of British waterways.

-It was announced in February that the short-snouted seahorse, together with the water vole, angel shark, roman snail and long-snouted seahorse will gain protection against being killed, injured, or taken from the wild from yesterday (6th April).
+Play this video It was announced in February that the short-snouted seahorse, together with the water vole, angel shark, roman snail and long-snouted seahorse will gain protection against being killed, injured, or taken from the wild from the 6th April 2008.
 They join the list of wildlife species such as the otter and grass snake that already enjoy protection under the Wildlife and Countryside Act 1981.
 In addition, the possession or selling of the water vole, short-snouted seahorse, spiny seahorse and roman snail will become an offence.
 It will also become an offence to damage or obstruct the short-snouted and long-snouted seahorses' place of shelter or disturb them in their place of shelter.

 Both the short-snouted and long-snouted seahorse (Hippocampus guttulatus) are kept and bred in the aquarium at ZSL London Zoo, where aquarists are studying their life history and behaviour in an effort to understand more about them so their wild habitats and requirements can be protected.
 The European breeding programme for both species is also managed by the Zoological Society of London.